Ferries to Corsica

 There are currently four shipping companies that offer ferry connections to Corsica:

-››› How expensive is a Ferry to Corsica?
+››› How much is a Ferry to Corsica?

-The costs for the Ferry to Corsica vary and depend on various factors.
+The costs for the Ferries to Corsica vary and depend on various factors.
 For example, which Ferries company you travel with, from which starting port you want to travel to Corsica or whether you travel within or outside the high season.
-Simply use our booking form to find the best price for the Ferry to Corsica to Corsica.
+Simply use our booking form to find the best price for the Ferries to Corsica.

 ››› How long does the crossing to Corsica take?